-Recently we sat down with Kelly Wolfe, vice president of strategic partnerships and regulatory compliance at PresenceLearning.
+We spoke recently with Kelly Wolfe, vice president of public affairs and advocacy at Presence.
 Wolfe joined the company in 2020, following nearly a decade of leading public affairs and advocacy in Minnesota’s largest children’s hospital.
-Earlier in her career, Wolfe served as a 4th and 5th-grade teacher in Louisiana and shared with us a story that still drives her work forward today: a 10-year-old-boy named Henry whose experience of trauma forever changed his life (and hers).
+Earlier in her career, Wolfe served as a 4th- and 5th-grade teacher in Louisiana and shared with us a story that still drives her work forward today: about a 10-year-old-boy named Henry whose experience of trauma forever changed his life (and hers).

 Following is the full transcript of Wolfe’s Q&A interview.
 Topics range from her concerns about the rollout of COVID-19 vaccinations to one of her highest priorities: supporting providers in reaching more children across the country.